 A few well-placed subscription forms could help you build a great list fast.
 Just be sure to only include important fields in your forms.
 The more fields there are, the less likely you are to get sign-ups.
 Additionally, avoid auto sign-ups.
 Give your audience the opportunity to opt-in to a newsletter even if there’s a process that requires their email address.

 Backlinko touches comprehensively on list-building tactics you could use.

 Now it’s time to put your plan into action and email your audience.
 The type of business you run will determine the type of emails you can send out.
 Some businesses lend themselves to email marketing a lot easier.

-For example, eCommerce businesses tend to get a lot more opportunities to email, usually as a follow up to transactions.
-Considering transactional emails get up to 8 times better emails than marketing emails, this is a great opportunity.
+For example, eCommerce businesses tend to get a lot more opportunities to email, usually as a follow-up to transactions.
+Considering transactional emails get up to 8 times better open rates than marketing emails, this is a great opportunity.

 However, with some understanding of your audience, any business has an opportunity to send out valuable messaging.
 Here’s a list of 12 email types that work for most businesses from HubSpot.

 Be sure to use copy that is consistent with your brand in the emails.
 This will make the experience a lot more seamless for your clients and perhaps increase their willingness to engage with your emails.

 Make your campaigns visually appealing.
 Specifically, make sure your campaigns have as much colour as you can muster without being tacky.
 According to Xerox, colour can;

 - Improve a brand’s recognition by 80%,

 You can therefore improve the performance of your emails by incorporating brand colours and colours that convey the emotion of the email.